-Every driver operating a taxicab or for-hire vehicle within the County must have a for-hire driver's license.
-In 2018, RALS received 1,380 for-hire driver applications and issued a total of 1,253 for-hire driver licenses (includes applications from prior year).
-The actual number of for-hire drivers operating at any given time is difficult to calculate because taxicab drivers operate on a full-time, part-time, and seasonal basis.
-See Table 4 (below) for historical information on annual applications received and processed.
+Every driver operating a taxicab or for-hire vehicle within the County must have a for-hire driver license.
+In 2019, RALS received 1,437 new and renewal for-hire driver applications and issued a total of 1,385 for-hire driver licenses (includes applications from prior year).
+The actual number of for-hire drivers operating at any given time is difficult to calculate because taxicab drivers can operate on a full-time, part-time, and seasonal basis.
+See Table 5 for historical information of for-hire driver licenses issued.